Self-hosting ryOS on a VPS or Coolify

 Version / build number (avoid "dev")

-The app shows a version like 10.3 (abc1234) from version.json.
+The app shows a version like 10.3 (abc1234) from version.json (independent of the npm/Electron package.json version).
 Without a commit SHA at build time, it falls back to dev.
 To show the real commit:

 - In Coolify → your app → Advanced → enable Include Source Commit in Build